Rakile/deforumation/README.md

 ------------
 Deforumation is an unofficial extension for Deforum that provides a Graphical User Interface (GUI) to remotely control Deforum 3D motions, zoom and angle , strength value (toggle to use deforum strenght schedule), CFG Scale, sampler steps, seed, cadense scale, noise values, parameters for use up to five controlnets, and prompts in real-time.
 It also offers pausing, rewinding, forwarding, and resuming by setting current image to fix any undesired outcomes during the rendering process.

-Recently added features are checkboxes for enable / disable fuctions from deforumation.
+Recently added features are checkboxes for enable / disable fuctions from Deforumation.
 Checkboxes are added to Prompt, Strenght value, CFG scale, Cadense scale, Noise values, camera panning and camera rotation.
 This makes it possible to apply sceduling to any of those values from Deforum or from Parseq.
+Also added customizable curves for use with armed motions controls.
+Parameters for up to five controlnets.

 Key Features<a name="key-features"></a>
 ------------